DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### 2022/01/23 v0.754
-- FIX - 5% calibration shard is stackable unlimited. it was a bug
+- FIX - 5% calibration shard is fixed, now stackable unlimited. it was a bug
 - UPDATE - 300% calibration shard price is been set to 6144 unit

 ### 2022/01/22 v0.754